Several Career Fairs are offered each semester. View current Career Fairs on our Events page.

-If you need further assistance connecting with this student population, contact any of the Veterans on the Career Center Staff: Kevin McGinnis, Bob Foley, or David McMahon.
+If you need further assistance connecting with this student population, contact any of the Veterans on the Career Center Staff: Kevin McGinnis or Bob Foley

 Texas A&M is home to roughly 600 student athletes who compete at the highest level, both in the classroom and on their respective fields of play.
 The transferable skills a student-athlete develops during their everyday experiences can transition extremely well into the workplace.